harshi0102/Portfolio-Microverse-project/README.md

 To run the project, execute the following file:

-index.html and open the file in desktop view.
+index.html and open the file in desktop and mobile view.
 ### Run tests

 To run tests, run the following command: